HomeBody Armor ManufacturersBody Armor Saved Texas Deputy Shot Multiple Times

 Car trouble played a role in helping deputies track down the shooting suspect, Flores said.

-“The vehicle, it stalled out on him,” the spokesman said.
-“It definitely helped us solve this crime.”
+“The vehicle stalled out on him,” the spokesman said.
+“It helped us solve this crime.”

-“We’re brothers,” said Detective Alan Gurtler, a 30-year veteran of the sheriff’s office who was preparing to donate plasma in a mobile blood drive bus. “(An) incident like this with a deputy getting shot multiple times in serious condition, it’s very rare here.”
+“We’re brothers,” said Detective Alan Gurtler, a 30-year sheriff’s office veteran preparing to donate plasma in a mobile blood drive bus. “(An) incident like this with a deputy getting shot multiple times in serious condition, it’s very rare here.”

 LEAVE A REPLY